 This rice doesn’t actually have a name and I don’t know if anyone else eats it this way.
 But, I have been eating my rice this way for forever.

 This recipe does have soy sauce AND salt added to it (if you are on a low sodium diet, I would skip this recipe).
-I know this may seem like an excess of sodium, but something about adding the salt to this dish really brings out the flavors.
+I know this may seem like an excessive amount of sodium, but something about adding the salt to this dish really brings out the flavors.

 How to Cook Perfect Rice